aws-observability/terraform-aws-observability-accelerator/docs/eks/gpu-monitoring.md

 # Monitoring NVIDIA GPU Workloads

 GPUs play an integral part in data intensive workloads.
-The base infrastructure module of the Observability Accelerator provides the ability to deploy the NVIDIA DCGM Exporter Dashboard.
+The eks-monitoring module of the Observability Accelerator provides the ability to deploy the NVIDIA DCGM Exporter Dashboard.
-The dashboard utilizes metrics scraped from the `/metrics` endpoint that are exposed when running the nvidia gpu operator and NVSMI binary.
+The dashboard utilizes metrics scraped from the `/metrics` endpoint that are exposed when running the nvidia gpu operator with the [DCGM exporter](https://developer.nvidia.com/blog/monitoring-gpus-in-kubernetes-with-dcgm/) and NVSMI binary.

 !!!note
     In order to make use of this dashboard, you will need to have a GPU backed EKS cluster and deploy the [GPU operator](https://docs.nvidia.com/datacenter/cloud-native/gpu-operator/latest/amazon-eks.html)